psychogun/psychogun.github.io/docs/linux/Stratum-1-NTP-Server-using-Raspberry-Pi.md

 Change to `console=tty1 root=PARTUUID=6c586e13-02 rootfstype=ext4 elevator=deadline fsck.repair=yes rootwait`.

 ### Disable Bluetooth and steal the hardware UART
-I didn't care about Bluetooth so was happy to disable it entirely and use the `/dev/ttyAMA0` serial port for the GPS, and this is easy to do with the Device Tree Overlay facility: these allow easy tailoring of low-level device behavior with a simple config file.
+I didn't care about Bluetooth so was happy to disable it entirely and use the `/dev/ttyAMA0` serial port for the GPS, and this is easy to do with the Device Tree Overlay facility: these allow easy tailoring of low-level device behavior with a simple config file.<br>
 Edit `/boot/config.txt` and add the lines:
 ```bash
 admin@raspberrypi:~ $ sudo nano /boot/config.txt